irshadmb/SlackSapphireIMS/outReadme.md

 > You can do the following with this app:

-1. Use SapphireIMS RPA to automatically send messages regarding tickets/Requests to your organization\'s public Slack channels, keeping your team informed.
+1. Use SapphireIMS RPA to automatically send messages regarding tickets/Requests to your organization's public Slack channels, keeping your team informed.

 2. If you want to keep a small number of users informed about special